HoseinT/BAMSE/README.md

 sparsity: a number between zero and one that represent the prior probability that any subclone is absent at any sample, negative values are interpreted as zero

-num_trees: number of top KMeans clusterings to consider

 max_clusters: maximum number of clusters to consider

+num_trees: number of alternative clusterings to consider for each possible number of clusters

 top_trees: number of top solutions to produce output for